 The Federal Work-Study Program provides part-time jobs for students who have financial need.
 Students work in a variety of offices and departments with their work schedules built around their academic schedules.
 To qualify, a student must complete the Free Application for Federal Student Aid, available from the Financial Aid Office.
 Students earn minimum wages, payable once per month.
 These funds are limited and available on a first-come first-serve basis.

 To be eligible for these funds, a student must complete the Free Application for Federal Student Aid.
 The student must be an Alabama resident and have established financial need.
 These funds are limited and available on a first-come, first-serve basis.

 LBWCC complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 If you have a disability that might require special materials, services, or assistance or if you have nay questions please contact Latrece Hall at 334-8812271 for the Andalusia Campus, Tori Jones at ext.
 334-382-2133 ext.
 3111 for the Greenville Campus, Mr. Jason Cain at 334-493-5363 for the MacArthur Campus or Laura Elliott at (334) 335-2817 for the Luverne Center.

-It is the official policy of the Alabama State Board of Education and LBWCC, a postsecondary institution under its control, that no person shall, on the grounds of race, color, disability, sex, religion, creed, national origin, or age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program, activity, or employment.
+It is the official policy of the Alabama Community College System Board of Trustees and LBWCC, a postsecondary institution under its control, that no person shall, on the grounds of race, color, disability, sex, religion, creed, national origin, or age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program, activity, or employment.